 While these measures are in place, the Department of Home Affairs and Australian Border Force will:

-not cancel the visas of students who work in excess of 40 hours each fortnight to support your organisation
+- exercise their discretion under s116(1)(b) of the Migration Act 1958.
+This is to not cancel the visas of students who work more than 40 hours each fortnight to support your organisation